geopython/pycsw/docs/en/docs/repository.rst

 This will create the necessary tables and values for the repository.

-The database created is a SFSQL compliant database, and can be used with any implementing software.
+The database created is an `OGC SFSQL`_ compliant database, and can be used with any implementing software.
 For example, to use with `OGR`_:

 .. code-block:: bash